Why It Works

 Place roasted red peppers, eggplant pulp, and garlic in a food processor fitted with a steel blade.
 Pulse until roughly chopped.
 Add in oil, vinegar, and salt and pulse until incorporated and peppers are finely chopped.

 Transfer sauce to a medium saucepan.
 Bring to a simmer over medium-high heat, then reduce heat to medium-low and simmer for 30 minutes, stirring occasionally.
 Remove from heat and season with salt and pepper to taste.
-Let cool to room temperature then use immediately or transfer to an airtight container and store in refrigerator for up to two weeks.
+Let cool to room temperature then use immediately or transfer to an airtight container and store in refrigerator for up to 2 weeks.

 |Nutrition Facts (per serving)|